isabella232/lessonly.github.io/styleguide/ruby.md

  - Use of `private` with accessors below
  - Just using instance variables for information hiding

-Some of the differences are described below.
-For declaring private accessors, both the PrivateAttr and having the `attr_reader` below `private` are acceptable options.
+`PrivateAttr` is the preferred method for declaring private accessors even though both PrivateAttr and having the `attr_reader` below `private` accomplish the same thing.
+This is for consistency, so everything is defined in one place within the file (at the top).
 Using instance variables should be avoided.

+Some of the differences are described below:

 ### PrivateAttr